saifalikhangithub/Student-Feedback/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a Pull Request.

-## License

-This project is open source and free to use